 |Item||Recommended environment||Minimum operating environment|

-For more information on the recommended operating environment for LINE, see Recommended system specifications for LINE (opens new window) in Help Center.
+* For more information on the recommended system specifications for LINE, see Recommended system specifications for LINE (opens new window) in Help Center.

 # When the LIFF app is opened in an external browser

 LIFF apps run on the latest version of these browsers: